Who is Fox on The Masked Singer?

 Is Fox Denise Van Outen?

-The clues didn’t give an terrible lot away, however these eagle-eyed Twitter customers noticed one absolute useless cert.

-Fox instructed the judges and host Joel Dommett she loves to gather teapots and has performed so for the previous 30 years.
+Fox instructed the judges and host Joel Dommett she loves to gather teapots and has finished so for the previous 30 years.

-This gave the impression to be proof sufficient for followers who discovered an previous tweet from the presenter again in 2011 the place she replied to a fan confirming she does, the truth is, gather them.
+This appeared to be proof sufficient for followers who discovered an outdated tweet from the presenter again in 2011 the place she replied to a fan confirming she does, the truth is, accumulate them.

 What’s extra, Denise famously hails from the East Finish of London, which was one other clue within the present.